resgateio/resgate/README.md

 npm run start
 ```

-Open your favourite browser and go to:
+Open your favorite browser and go to:
 ```
 http://localhost:8000/
 ```